austinald1/TeamProfilebuilder/README.md

 # License
 This project is licensed under the The MIT license license.
 # Contributing
-​Contributors: Austin Alderete & multiple snippets through github and slack overflow
+​Contributors: Austin Alderete & multiple snippets through github and slack overflow.
 # Tests
 The following is needed to run the test: node sever.js
 # Questions